RuslanSergeev/cartpole_ppo/README.md

 The best performing model is available in [Google Drive](https://drive.google.com/drive/folders/1QfG9LeyMBpxtpwSlvmrwoQ0kw0fpVr55?usp=drive_link)

-> ⚠️   The test results are being documented and will be added to this repository later today 2025.04.28.
+> ⚠️   The experiments results are being documented and will be added to this repository later this week.

 ## How to Run